antakasa/2020-ulkolinja-englanti/README.md

 This repository has files and instructions on how to create new Ulkolinja video feature project – including setting up the content system where content creators can edit the site without touching the source files.
+Assuming you have some understanding on basic Git operations and Fynd, the whole process shouldn't take more than an hour.

 Prerequisities